lockImplementing User Verification

 Pass the authentication token with the embed tag

 Once you’ve generated the token, include it when embedding your portal.
-It’s valid for 2 minutes and is exchanged for a 7‑day session.
+It’s valid for two minutes and is exchanged for a three‑day session.

 <released-page auth-token="AUTH_TOKEN"></released-page>